MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/troubleshoot-perf-sdk-user-testing.md

     [![CloudEnvironment.Config file](./media/troubleshoot-perf-sdk-05.jpg)](./media/troubleshoot-perf-sdk-05.jpg)

-- If your Finance and Operations apps were deployed in 21Vianet, please make sure your development and performance testing environments are in Platform Update 35 or above.
+- If your Finance and Operations apps were deployed in 21Vianet, make sure that your development and performance testing environments are in Platform Update for 10.0.11 or above.

 ## At least one security token in the message could not be validated